kosmoknot/meengi-site/content/Shows.md

 $logsItemEnd()$

 $logsShowsItemStart(Castlevania,English,2017 - 2021,23-10-2021,9)$
 Something new in vampire genre.
 Seeing another alucard after Helsing ultimate felt nice.
 Got progressively better as seasons progressed.
-Very light focus on powerups trainings but heavily features emotional states of characters, great gender balance and intresting side characters.
+Very light focus on powerups trainings but heavily features emotional states of characters, great gender balance and interesting side characters.
 Seems like there is no main plot which is executed quite well.
 $logsItemEnd()$

 $logsShowsItemStart(Extraordinary Attorney Woo,Korean,2022,22-09-2022,10)$